readmerry-LP/data_gaps/README.md

 pip install openpyxl
 ```

 No other dependencies.
-Chart.js is fetched from CDN at generation time and embedded inline, so the output HTML is fully self-contained (works in OneDrive browser preview and offline).
+Chart.js is fetched from CDN at generation time and embedded inline when possible, so the output HTML works in OneDrive browser preview and offline.

 ---